saaspegasus/pegasus-docs/subscriptions.md

 ## Stripe in Production

-In development you will use your Stripe test account, but when it comes time to go to production, you will want to switch to the live account.
+In development, you will use your Stripe test account, but when it comes time to go to production, you will want to switch to the live account.

 This entails: